Traumatic Brain Injury Lawyer in San Antonio

 A patient may experience one, some, or all of these symptoms with a traumatic brain injury.
 Each patient is unique.
 It is important to see a doctor after any accident that impacts your head in case you have a TBI.
 Some brain injuries do not display symptoms right away, but rather hours or days after the accident.
 Seeing a doctor right away can help you diagnose a TBI in its earliest stages for prompt treatment and a better prognosis.

-Our attorneys can take cases involving many different types of brain injuries, including:
+We can take cases involving many different types of brain injuries, including:

 - Open or closed brain injuries